elicorrales/blockchain-tutorials/How-To-Setup-Multiple-WSL-Ubuntu.md

 ```

 ## Add New (Non-Root) User
-In your current root shell, uou can make sure you get the correct username you chose by:
+In your current root shell, you can make sure you get the correct username you chose by:
 ```
 NEW_USER=$(cat /etc/wsl.conf|grep default|sed -e 's/^.*default=//');
 ```